-• Policy and Research is responsible for analysing the impact of government policy as well as research into the communication environment within which government operates.
+- Policy and Research is responsible for analysing the impact of government policy from a communication perspective as well as research into the communication environment within which government operates.
 This section also facilitates research into the communication needs of other government departments on request.
-The Chief Directorate is responsible for the overall leadership and management of the activities, personnel and budget of the two Directorates: Policy Development and Research.

-• The Communication Services Agency (CSA) is responsible for the content development and production of government information products; co-ordinating bulk-buying of advertising and marketing space for government; and managing the video, photography and radio units of GCIS.
-CSA is responsible for the overall leadership and management of the activities, personnel and budget of the three Directorates: Content Development, Product Development, Marketing, Advertising and Distribution, as well as the Subdirectorate: Support Services.
+It is responsible for the overall leadership and management of the activities, personnel and budget of the two Directorates: Policy Development and Research.
+Tel: (012) 314 2176. - The Communication Service Agency (CSA) is responsible for the content development and production of government information products; co-ordinating bulk-buying of advertising and marketing space for government; and managing the video, photography and radio units of the GCIS.
+The CSA is responsible for the overall leadership and management of the activities, personnel and budget of the three Directorates: Content Development, Product Development, Marketing, Advertising and Distribution (MAD),

-• Provincial and Local Liaison (PLL) is responsible for the co-ordination and facilitation of all development communication work aimed at providing government information and services to citizens of South Africa to better their lives and promote development.
-One of the leading approaches in providing such useful information and services is through the establishment of Multi-Purpose Community Centres (MPCCs), one-stop information and service points that are being rolled out in especially rural and under-serviced areas.
-PLL is responsible for the overall leadership and management of the activities, personnel and budget of the following Directorates: PLL Administration, Institutional Development, and Local Liaison and Information Management.
+- as well as the Subdirectorate: Support Services.
+Tel: (012) 314 2297. - Provincial and Local Liaison (PLL) is responsible for the co-ordination and facilitation of all Development Communication work aimed at providing government information and services to citizens of South Africa to better their lives and promote development.
+One of the leading approaches in providing such useful information and services is through the establishment of Multi-Purpose Community Centres (MPCCs), that are being rolled out in especially rural and under-serviced areas.
+PLL is responsible for the overall leadership and management of the activities, personnel and budget of the three Directorates: PLL Administration, Institutional Development, and Local Liaison and Information Management (LLIM).
 The nine regional and 85 district-based GCIS offices are also co-ordinated through PLL.

-• The GCIS Project Desk assists government departments with specific campaigns and events.
+Tel: (012) 314 2426. - The GCIS Project Desk assists government departments with specific campaigns and events.
 It develops a Government Communication Programme (GCP) and constitutes project teams in line with the imperatives of the GCP.
-It receives and processes crosscutting communication projects / campaigns requests for assistance from other government departments on behalf of the GCIS.
-These requests for assistance relate to strategising for communication:
+It receives and processes cross-cutting communication projects/campaigns requests for assistance from other government departments on behalf of the GCIS.
+These requests for assistance relate to strategising for communication.